vmware-ibm-jil/stocktrader-jil-v2/README.md

     ```bash
     oc patch svc <name> -p '{"spec":{"externalIPs":["<ip_address>"]}}'
     ```

+**for more details follow New Tradr [README](https://github.com/vmware-ibm-jil/stocktrader-jil-v2/tree/master/src/tradr)**

 ### 9. Migration guidelines to cloud

 [above]: <https://github.com/vmware-ibm-jil/stocktrader-jil-v2#deployment-of-stock-trader-application-components>

 1. While the VMs are migrated to cloud the VMs will recieve new IPs.
-So, some static ip changes will be needed in the docker-compose file.
+So, some static ip changes will be needed in the docker-compose file inside installation directory.
-2. Update the "JDBC_HOST" IP and "MQ_HOST_NAME" IP in the docker-compose file under "service -> portfolio -> environment"
+2. Update the "JDBC_HOST" IP in the docker-compose file under "service -> portfolio -> environment"
 3. Go to directory cd [stocktrader-jil-v2\ installation](https://github.com/vmware-ibm-jil/stocktrader-jil-v2/tree/master/installation)
 ```sh
 docker-compose down